lortza/mac_setup/README.md

 - Restart Mac & check Console for errors

 #### Option 2: Set up Brewfile -- I have not done this
-Brew bundle's uild is currently failing, so I chose to do the manual install on 9/21/18.
+Brew bundle's build is currently failing, so I chose to do the manual install on 9/21/18.

 ```shell
 touch Brewfile